DatabayAG/Web-Push-Notifications/README.md

 [Firebase](https://firebase.google.com/docs).

-The `Push API` is currently [supported](https://caniuse.com/#feat=push-api) by Chrome, Edge and Firefox.
+The `Push API` is currently [supported](https://caniuse.com/#feat=push-api) by Chrome, Edge, Firefox, opera and partially Safari.
 Chrome v.
 76 was used for the examples and prototypes described in this document.

 ### Requirements